-Whether we look at eastern or western cuisine, chicken based meals are a crucial part of both.
+Whether we look at eastern or western cuisine, chicken-based meals are a crucial part of both.
 Fried or cooked, grilled or baked, chicken is a major part of our diets and has been for a long number of centuries.
 But why is chicken so popular?

 How Nutritious Is Chicken Breast

-Chicken breast is one of the most widely used parts of the chicken meat.
-While chicken breast is the part of the meat with least bones and possibly the most delicious one, they are also the most nutritious part of the chicken meat.
+Chicken breast is one of the most widely used parts of chicken meat.
+While chicken breast is the part of the meat with the least bones and possibly the most delicious one, they are also the most nutritious part of the chicken meat.

 Chicken breast 165 calories per 100 grams, which is certainly not a high amount.
-At the same time, eating chicken breast will allow you to take in big amounts of protein, potassium and sodium while not being fat or carbohydrate rich.
-This means eating chicken breast will allow you to maintain and grow your muscle while not getting fat or exposing your body to other fat related risks.
+At the same time, eating chicken breast will allow you to take in big amounts of protein, potassium, and sodium while not being fat or carbohydrate-rich.
+This means eating chicken breast will allow you to maintain and grow your muscle while not getting fat or exposing your body to other fat-related risks.
 This is why most bodybuilders and fitness freaks include chicken breast in their diet on an almost daily basis and many have testified that they would use chicken breast in almost every meal if it didn’t grow tiresome constantly eating the same food.

 How Many Grams Of Protein In Chicken Breast?

 The question of how much protein is in chicken breast is commonly heard as most of us know that there is “a lot”.
 But how much exactly?
 One hundred grams of chicken breast will contain an astounding 31 grams of protein.
 To give you a fast comparison, the same amount of eggs will contain 13 grams, and even 100 grams of steak will only have 28 grams.
 The one food that comes closest to the chicken breast in protein percentages is tuna, containing roughly the same amount per 100 grams.